arx-research/ers-docs/pages/scripts/setup.md

 Visit the [ERS Discord](https://discord.com/invite/B2ReZXnt2v) for further assistance or open an issue.

+## Network Selection

+The primary ERS deployment is on **Base mainnet**.
+For production use, specify `--network base` in your commands.
+For development and testing, use `--network sepolia`.

 See the `ers-scripts` [README](https://github.com/arx-research/ers-scripts/blob/master/README.md) for more information on using a `localhost` chain for local development and testing purposes (not usually recommended, typically Sepolia is best for testing).